bellad1/fastj-multi-run/README.md

 ## Data Input Format

 ### Aerosol Properties
-CSV files with wavelengths in header row and measurements in subsequent rows:
+CSV files with wavelengths in header row and retrieval values in subsequent rows:
 ```csv
 187.0,191.0,193.0,196.0,...
 0.123,0.145,0.156,0.167,...